 In partnership with our friends at Avocado Green Mattress

-A great mattress is a little like what Justice Potter said about obscenity in 1964: You know it when you see it.
+A great mattress is a little like what Justice Stewart said about criminal obscenity in 1964: You know it when you see it.
 Or in this case, sleep on it.
 But defining exactly what makes a great mattress is murkier, especially when every option claims it will give you what you need.
 But what if you don’t know what you need?
 What if you have no idea what you even want?
 Keep it simple, advises Alexandra D’Andrea, a cofounder of Avocado Green Mattress.
 “Focus first on materials, then on support.”
 Of course, there will be bells and whistles along the way—just ignore them.
 This is, finally, just between you and your bed.

 1. Be Materialistic

 “Just as with food, you should be able to understand everything inside your mattress,” says D’Andrea.
 The materials list should be simple and straightforward.
 Look for natural and certified-organic materials like latex, cotton, and wool.
 “The more transparency a brand offers about where and how they source their materials, the better,” she says.
 All claims like nontoxic, natural, or organic should be backed by legitimate certifications like Made Safe (nontoxic), Greenguard Gold (low-emissions), GOTS (organic).
 These certifications ensure that there are no polyfoams, memory foams, isocyanates, toxic flame retardants, or any other horrible chemicals in your mattress.